 My partner and I both worked full-time jobs during the day and dedicated our nights and weekends to our new blog.

 Just a few short months later, we quit our jobs to work on our blog full-time before we were making a dime.
 It was risky, but we wanted to give this thing everything we had.

 Thankfully, we made our first $200 in that first month we quit.
 We went on to double our revenues for the first 5 months of business.

 But we still made a LOT of mistakes and a LOT of bad investments in those first few months of blogging.
 So, I’m here to tell you what you SHOULD be investing in so you can hopefully get the maximum rewards from the minimum investment!

-Before we talk about the actual costs, we want to talk briefly about the mindset that you should have before you start a blog.
-It will help you set the right expectations and intention for your new blog.
+Before we talk about the actual costs, we want to talk briefly about the mindset that you should have before you begin.
+It will help you set the right expectations and intentions for your new blog.

 Treat Your Blog Like a Business

 It’s important to remember that your new blog is a business.
 It’s really not that much different than any other business start-up.
 There is always a risk that you won’t ever make any money, although we are of the belief that if you don’t give up, you can’t fail.

 Blogging is not a get-rich-quick scheme, and we don’t ever intend for it to look like our success has come easily.